Nick-Sigua/Election_Analytics_Sigua/Post_election_Reflection.md

-quick recap, so maybe 150-200 words max? just provide model, variables, national model applied to states, then list of states I predicted blue and red (would be nice to include map of this, but not necessary), electoral vote and national pv2p.
+quick recap, so maybe 150-200 words max? just provide model, variables, national model applied to states, then list of states I predicted blue and red (would be nice to include map of this, but not necessary), electoral vote and national pv2p. would be cool to show model using that gray box thing that other students do, look at their code? also maybe map?